francesca418/personal-website/content/posts/work-experience/index.md

   <summary><b>TA - CIS 120: Programming Languages & Techniques</b></summary>

 *August 2019 - December 2019*<br>
-CIS 120 is an introductory programming techniques course that is required for all CS majors at Penn.
-It teaches programming in Java and OCaml.

-I taught a weekly, hour-long recitation class, and I held two hours of office hours per week to provide help with homework and general computer science concepts.

-I graded assignments, performed code reviews where I met individually with students to discuss the code in their homework assignments.
-I proctored and graded exams.
-I served on a committee dedicated to answering questions from students on Piazza, where we fielded thousands of questions throughout the semester.
+Teach weekly, hour-long recitation class and two hours of office hours per week for CIS 120, an introductory, required programming techniques course in Java and OCaml; grade assignments / exams; perform code reviews, meeting individually with students to discuss the code in their homework assignments; serve on a committee dedicated to answering questions from students on <a href="https://piazza.com/" target="_blank">Piazza</a>, fielding thousands of questions throughout the semester.

 </details>